GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 > - since we only need to observe variables during 2002-2012, you can drop all the other years
 > - see `help drop`

-Now that we have the years labeled correctly (and we have our stub of `y`, we can start our initial reshape.
+Now that we have the years labeled correctly and we have our stub of `y` before each year, we can start our initial reshape.
 We can tidy up our data by having all of the years in one column and all the data in another.

 We want our data table to go from this: